rehierl/node-tree-outliner/3-basic-design/3-0-3-sxn-relation.md

 * sem := node `n` is an element of section `s`
 * synonymous - `element-of`, `belongs-to`, `located-inside`

+Note that the direction of the `contains` relation is downwards (i.e. from a superordinate entity towards a subordinate entity) and that the `element-of` relation is antonymous to it.

 <!-- ======================================================================= -->
 ## (s related-to n)